-Altogether Bruce has worked at 42 New Orleans Restaurants including Emeril’s, where he was a Sous chef for Emeril Lagasse, Palace Cafe, Ruth’s Chris, Chophouse New Orleans, and Mr. John’s.
+Altogether, Bruce has worked at 42 New Orleans Restaurants including Emeril’s, where he was a Sous chef for Emeril Lagasse, Palace Cafe, Ruth’s Chris, Chophouse New Orleans, and Mr. John’s.
 Bruce opened up 22 restaurants including Desi Vega’s Seafood and Prime Steaks.
-Only ten of those restaurants have closed all the rest of them are open to this day.
+Almost all the restaurants where Bruce worked are still open to this day.

 What Makes this place special: “Desi lets me do what I wanna do, which is great.”
-At Desi Vega’s Seafood and Prime customers have a lot of choices.
-Since the restaurant is in the suburbs, “I can create relationships with customers,” says Bruce.
-Unlike the French Quarter where there are millions of tourists, the Metairie location allows him to develop a relationship with your clients here in Metairie.
+At Desi Vega’s Seafood and Prime, customers have a lot of choices.
+Since the restaurant is in the suburbs, “I can create relationships with customers,” Bruce said.
+Unlike the French Quarter, where there are millions of tourists, the Metairie location allows him to get to know his clients.
 “I get to know exactly how you like your steak cooked,” Bruce explained.
 “I love the food, I love the ambiance and I love my clientele,” he added.